PrestaShop/docs/basics/keeping-up-to-date/upgrade.md

 ### Turning on maintenance mode

 The shop will now be modified.
 As it may cause unexpected behavior for you and your customers during the upgrade, we highly recommend you to turn on maintenance mode during the upgrade.

 This can be done in your administration panel:

 - On PrestaShop >= 1.7, in Shop parameters > General > Maintenance tab
-- On PrestaShop 1.6, in Shop parameters > Maintenance

 Adding your IP address will allow you to access your shop while it’s in maintenance mode.
 That way, you can make sure everything is working right before allowing your customers to access it again.